 Film, radio, and news cultivated for a popular audience is a great way to help students see connections between “real world concerns” with academic questions.
 On this page, I categorize and list links to publicly available media that can help teachers teach social and ecological consequences of a globalizing agrofood system.
-Ecology and Climate Change RadioLab on … More Using the Global Agrofood system to teach globalization, social justice, and economic sociology
+Food and Climate Change RadioLab on “Cornstalks … More Using the Global Agrofood system to teach globalization, social justice, and economic sociology

 After many years in school, I find myself forgetting that determining the “goodness” of a source, developing a truly convincing argument, and formatting a paper so it looks polished and reads easily are trained tasks.
 Here’s a handout I developed to guide one of my interdisciplinary courses towards better evaluation of sources and argumentation: … More How to write for class